Cosmaniac/Portfolio_2017-2018/SpaceGame/TimeLog/README.md

 <strong>Project Time Log</strong>

 4/11/17
-    Spacehip changed, copy converted for Enemy Spaceship, and created Star array (Bezier curves took a long time to switch around.
+    Spaceship changed, copy converted for Enemy Spaceship, and created Star array (Bezier curves took a long time to switch around.
 NOTE: The spaceships were changed from the submission that we did for the spaceship game in second term.
 I wasn’t happy with the design, so I switched them around)
 Approximately 1 hour

 4/13/18